 Explore Our investment Outlook

-We expect year-over-year headline and core inflation to remain weak in the near term.
-However, we expect the massive increase in U.S. debt, a weaker U.S. dollar and onshoring trends among U.S. businesses to push inflation higher in the intermediate term.
-In our view, market-based measures of longer-term inflation expectations (breakeven rates) don’t adequately reflect this likely increase.
-Accordingly, we believe TIPS remain attractive.
+The Fed’s shift to average inflation targeting means the central bank will tolerate periods of higher inflation (more than 2%)—a positive factor for TIPS.
+Additionally, the massive increase in U.S. debt, a weaker U.S. dollar and onshoring trends among U.S. businesses likely will push inflation higher in the intermediate term.
+In our view, market-based measures of longer-term inflation expectations (breakeven rates) still don’t adequately reflect this likely outcome.
+Accordingly, we believe TIPS are attractive.

-High unemployment and the economic effects of pandemic-driven shutdowns have created challenges for certain segments of the mortgage market.
-We remain cautious toward credit-sensitive securities, including non-agency commercial mortgage-backed securities, and are focusing on high-quality mortgage-backed securities (MBS) and asset-backed bonds.
-In general, we’re favoring securities the Fed is buying as part of its quantitative easing (QE) plan, including agency MBS.
+The economic fallout from the pandemic continues to create challenges for certain segments of the mortgage market.
+We remain cautious toward credit-sensitive securities, including non-agency commercial mortgage-backed securities, and are focusing on high-quality agency mortgage-backed, asset-backed and credit risk transfer securities.

 U.S. Investment-Grade Credit